 There are many, many types of viruses floating through the air, on the astral plane not seen by the physical eyes.
 All flora and fauna have a genetic link to viruses with 30% of the human system having virus-like components designed for maturation such as in chromosomal reorganization.
 This is the constructive type of virus that gives the ability for the human system to adapt to changes in the environment and the flux of activities.
 These types of viruses are related to evolution on the subtle level.
 This is how the program works providing virus-like elements that develop the human organism to evolve and mature.

 Then, there are killer viruses that damage cell nucleus working to over-ride the body’s natural defense system and are activated only under certain conditions, such as how bacteria operates.
 As long as the human system is operating in a particular way the virus is not activated and sits dormant in the body.
-Many types of disease operate in this way waiting for the “trigger” indicating its time to go into action.
-When one enters into an unfavorable environment, such as a stressful relationship or job then, the bacteria moves into the cell-destroying stage creating disease.
+Many types of disease operate in this way too, waiting for the “trigger” indicating that it is time to go into action.
+When one enters into an unfavorable environment, such as a stressful relationship or difficult job with complicated personalities then, the bacteria moves into the cell-destroying stage creating disease.
 This proves that all disease is manufactured by environmental factors and the components within it.
 Added to the environment causing disease are the poisons: tobacco, alcohol, vaccinations, fluoridated water, food preservatives and additives as well as heavy metal toxins and chemotherapy.

 This is another reason why the ancient science of Yoga is paramount to the health of the entire human system, because once the pathogen instills itself inside the cell nucleus it is almost impossible to remove it through applying ordinary methods available on the marketplace for cleansing the physical body.
-This is an excellent reason for seeking out an Ayurvedic practitioner who is well-educated in the ancient healing science.
+This is an excellent reason for seeking out an Ayurvedic practitioner who is well-educated in the ancient healing science and for exploring the ancient methods of Kriya Yoga for cleansing also known as PanchaKarma.

 Written December 2018 by KaShiva Devi